microsoft/nni/docs/en_US/reference/experiment_config.rst

 trial command
 -------------

-Command(s) to launch trial.
+Command to launch trial.

 type: ``str``

-Bash will be used on Linux and macOS.
-PowerShell will be used on Windows.
+The command will be executed in bash on Linux and macOS, and in PowerShell on Windows.

 trial code directory